Logickin-Lambda/sunvox_3xlog/src/fundamental/logic_gates.md

 ![not gate](../images/logic_gates/not_gate.png)

-Despite having such a simple structure, there are two variants in NOT gates.
-The following is the settings for the amplifier:
+Despite having such a simple structure, there are two variants in NOT gates; depends on the type of application, you may set your amplifier into one of the configurations:

 The first type is a non-inverted NOT gate, where the input signal is a +128 DC offset: